 How Does Income Affect Premium Cost?

-Premium Tax Credits can lower what you actually pay for your premium between 2.5%-9.5% of household income.
+Premium Tax Credits can lower what you actually pay for your premium between roughly 2.5%-9.5% of household income.
 Tax Credits are only offered through the Health Insurance Marketplace to those with household incomes between 100% – 400% of the Federal Poverty Level.
 Only those who don’t have access to Affordable Employer-sponsored coverage qualify.
 If you make less than 138% of the Federal Poverty Level, you may be eligible for Medicaid or CHIP which has free to low cost premiums.

 FACT: Tax Credits and Medicaid don’t affect the cost of your premium, they instead reduce the amount that you pay via subsidies.